 The Ring doorbells feature night vision, so you can keep your home secure from dusk til dawn.
 The only downfall of its night vision is that it records in black-and-white.
 So, if you’re looking for night recordings in color, check out the Skybell HD doorbell.

 Regardless of which model you choose, installation is a breeze.
 Both the Ring and Ring Doorbell 2 integrate with a control center app on iOS, Android, and Windows 10.
 The doorbells also work with Amazon Echo Show.
 And, if you’re a Homekit person, there’s good news: Ring is looking at integrating with Homekit, however, we not sure of when exactly.
 But once it happens, all Ring devices will be compatible with Homekit.
+It’s worth mentioning that Ring has been looking into HomeKit integration for a few years now, with no results, so honestly, we wouldn’t put our hopes high.

 Ring vs. Ring 2 — Differences